 Study of the U.S. Institutes for Scholars (SUSIs) are intensive post-graduate level academic programs with integrated study tours whose purpose is to provide foreign university faculty and other scholars the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in academic institutions abroad.

-Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and academic institutions throughout the United States over the course of six weeks beginning in or after June 2019.
+Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and academic institutions throughout the United States over the course of six weeks beginning in or after June 2020.
 Each Institute includes a four-week academic residency component and up to two weeks of an integrated study tour to another region of the United States.
 Prospective applicants are encouraged to visit our website page to obtain general information about the Institutes.
 The website address is: http://exchanges.state.gov/susi.
 The Study of the U.S. Institutes for Scholars will be on the following themes in U.S. Studies:

-All participant costs will be covered, including program administration; travel and ground transportation in the United States; housing and subsistence; and book, cultural, mailing, and incidental allowances.
+All participant costs will be covered, including international and domestic travel in the United States, housing and subsistence, and book, cultural, mailing, and incidental allowances.

 Housing and Meal Arrangements

 All participants will receive the Department of State’s coverage of $100,000, with a $25 co-pay per medical visit and $75 co-pay per emergency room visit, for the duration of the program.
-Pre-existing conditions are not covered.
 Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos.

 Program Requirements and Restrictions

 All participants are expected to participate fully in the program.
-Candidates need to be aware that they are applying for an intensive program and there will be little time for personal pursuits unrelated to the program.
+Candidates should be aware that they are applying for an intensive program and there will be little time for personal pursuits unrelated to the program.
 The Institute is not a research program.
 Participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends may not accompany participants on any part of the program.
-Please note that Institute curriculum will not formally address teaching methodology and pedagogical methods.
+Please note that Institute curriculum will not formally address teaching methodology and pedagogical methods

 Candidates should be mid-career, typically between the ages of 30-50, highly motivated, experienced scholars and professionals generally from institutions of higher education or research focused organizations (not-for-profits, think tanks, etc.).
 While the educational level of participants will likely vary, most should have graduate degrees and have substantial knowledge of the thematic area of the Institute or a related field.